alanmacleod/fourierekt/README.md

 # fourierekt
-Fourier extrapolation of price action in the financial markets
+Fourier transform based prediction of price action in the financial markets using sinusoidal decomposition, isolation, then forward extrapolation.

 Requires local proxy server (:3000) running for bittrex data